How to Create an Effective Sales Incentives Program

 - A Cameo video from their favorite celebrity that’s shared with the team

-For your remote sales team, office upgrade incentives could include:
+Office upgrade incentives could include:

-- Standing desk
+- Standing workstation

 - High-quality office chair